kontent-ai/kontent-ai-migration-toolkit/README.md

 ### Option 2 - Direct import

 1. Prepare the desired structure (content types, taxonomies...) in your Kontent.ai environment
-2. Install this library and write a code to download / fetch data from your system and convert it to appropriate formats defined by this library & your content model
+2. Write a code to download / fetch data from your system and convert it to appropriate formats defined by this library & your content model
 3. Use `ImportToolkit.importAsync` function to directly import the data into your Kontent.ai environment

 An example script can be found